 Pamela obtained her B.S. from Georgia Southern University and then received her J.D. from Thomas Jefferson School of Law.

-Pamela maintains memberships with the following organizations for attorneys: the California Lawyers’ Association Labor and Employment Law Section; the San Diego County Bar Association; Consumer Attorneys of San Diego; San Diego Lawyers’ Club; Women of Color in the Law; the American Bar Association; the Federal Bar Association, and The Louis M. Welsh American Inn of Court.
+Pamela maintains memberships with the following organizations for attorneys: Latinas in the Law; the San Diego La Raza Lawyers Association (Board Member); the Society of Women Trial Lawyers; the California Lawyers’ Association Labor and Employment Law Section; Consumer Attorneys of San Diego (Education and Women’s Caucus); Women of Color in the Law; and The Louis M. Welsh American Inn of Court.